netZoo/netZoo.github.io/content/_index.md

 </div>
 {{< /rawhtml >}}

 netZoo{R,Py,M,C} is a network biology package for the inference and analysis of gene regulatory networks.
+Implementation details and use cases in

+> The Network Zoo: a multilingual package for the inference and analysis of biological networks.
+Ben Guebila et al, 2022. bioRxiv. [doi:10.1101/2022.05.30.494077v1](https://www.biorxiv.org/content/10.1101/2022.05.30.494077v1)

 If you use netZoo, please cite us using the following format:

-> We employed ALPACA (Padi and Quackenbush, 2018) as implemented in netZooR (v 0.7.2; netzoo.github.io) using R (v 4.0.2).
+> We employed ALPACA (Padi and Quackenbush, 2018) as implemented in netZooR v 1.0 (Ben Guebila et al, 2022) using R v 4.0.2.

 See the following citation [example](https://www.sciencedirect.com/science/article/pii/S2211124720307762) for reference.